 Fear is unpleasant—that’s what Oxford and Merriam-Webster say.
 It intimately entwined with anxiety.
-The difference between the two is that fear is rooted in a present situation or stimulus, while anxiety deals with the future—something that hasn’t happened yet and may, indeed, never happen (thanks, New York Times!).
+The difference between the two is that fear is rooted in a present situation or stimulus, while anxiety deals with the future—something that hasn’t happened yet and may, indeed, never happen (more on that in The New York Times).

 Fear is what protects us from danger.
 It’s an evolutionary emotional response that keeps us safe.
 Except, as bosses, we tend to experience fear about situations that are more awkward or uncomfortable than physically harmful.

 So, why are we scared of things that aren’t a legitimate threat?
-Often, it’s a result of past trauma, according to Psychology Today.
+Often, it’s a result of past trauma, per Psychology Today.
 It might seem trivial to our ancestors, but dealing with a bad boss or an online troll sticks in our psyches far longer than the physical fall-out.

 Needless to say, fear is a big-time bitch.
 But bitches are everywhere.
 It’s time to confront this B and persevere in spite of her.